Cottage Inn Pizza

 Cottage Inn Pizza is a family-owned, family-operated American pizza franchise delivery company, headquartered in Ann Arbor, Michigan.
 The first Cottage Inn restaurant opened in 1948.
 There are over 50 stores in operation in Michigan and Ohio.

 History

 The Original Cottage Inn

 The original Cottage Inn restaurant opened at 512 East William St. in 1948, near the University of Michigan campus.
 It was a coffee business that eventually included pizza.
 It was the first establishment to serve pizza in Ann Arbor.
 The building was purchased by the Michos family in 1961, and was listed for sale in 2023, as the owner decided to retire.

 Three modifications were made to the restaurant in 1975, 1980, and 1993.
 A second story was added to the restaurant to provide services for banquet rooms.
-Its proximity to the University of Michigan led to its popularity.

 Cottage Inn Carryout

 By 1978, Cottage Inn had established Cottage Inn Carryout & Delivery Inc., devoted to delivery services.
 The first Cottage Inn store under this new company was founded at Packard and Hill streets in Ann Arbor.
 In June 1986, the first franchise opened in Ypsilanti.
 In 2003, the new corporate headquarters and distribution center opened in Ann Arbor.
 In 2017, Cottage Inn opened a franchise location in China.